chodzic/pharma-banners/README.md

   Toggles are built into the console which allow the user to hide and show specific elements from the console.

   * SHOW ISI - Expands the ISI and repositions it below the banner.
-  * BACKGROUND PATTERN - Hide/show the background pattern of the canvas.
+  * ADCHOICES - Displays the AdChoices logo in the top corner of the banner.